fedefloris/Expert-system/README.md

 ## Challenge
 A propositional calculus expert system.

 The goal of this project is implementing a backward-chaining inference engine, it must be able to read rules and facts from a given text file.
-The [examples](/test/examples/good_files) folder contains many samples of possibile text files.
+The [examples](/test/examples/good_files) folder contains many samples of possible text files.

 The text file format is explained in [Rules and facts](#Rules-and-facts).

 For more details look at the [subject](subject.pdf)

 ## Using the project
-Run with no arguments to see all the options
+Run with no arguments to see all the options:
 ```console
 $> ./expert_system.py
 usage: expert_system.py [-h] [-c file] [-v] [-o] file